BinaryPhinary/jenkins-slave-build/README.md

 The jenkins-slave file is an official script from jenkins that is required for the DockerImage build.
 It will incorporate the script.
 Without the script being copied into the DockerImage - the build will not work.

+In addition - I added the AWS command line tools to the image so that it could interact with AWS ECR in order to fetch images, or perform other tasks.

 Another interesting thing to note about this build - is that much of the configuration required takes place in the Jenkins UI.
 In this case - I have chosen to use ECR repo in AWS to pull the image.
 There are two levels of authentication required in order to do this.
 First - a secret needs to be generated on the Kubernetes cluster, which allows the cluster to access ECR.